Raedin24/School/L400/Sem 2/DCIT 418/Intro to Network Security.md

 	- **Authenticity** - Being genuine and verifiable. ie. confidence in the validity of a transmission, message or message originator
 	- **Accountability** - Actions of an entity should be traced uniquely to that entity.
 Supports *nonrepudation*, *deterrence*, *fault isolation*, *intrusion detection and prevention*

+**Defense in Depth** - A strategy that uses layered security mechanisms to provide comprehensive protection against diverse threats.
+Minimizes the impact of potential security breaches
 ## Cryptography in Network Security
 **Cryptography** is used to facilitate secure comms and data protection through *encryption* and *decryption* processes.
 1. **Symmetric Encryption** - Uses a single shared key for both encryption and decryption